 Learn more >

-Application – Complete paper or online Application for Admission
+Application – Complete online Application for Admission

 Application Fee - Please include the $25 application fee ($50 for international applicants) in the form of a check or money order made payable to Mercer University.
 Bank or credit cards are accepted, please do not send cash.
 The application fee is waived for Mercer students or alumni.